kurashizu/llama-proxy/README.md

 > ⚠️ Important: This project is agent-agnostic.
 Any client or agent that issues OpenAI-compatible chat completion HTTP requests can use this proxy.

 ### Key features
-- 🔗 Session affinity (session → slot) so the same conversation reuses the same slot.
+- 🔗 **Session affinity** (session → slot) so the same conversation reuses the same slot.
-- 🧠 Cost-aware eviction: prefers evicting short/cheap contexts and preserves long/expensive histories.
+- 🧠 **Cost-aware eviction**: prefers evicting short/cheap contexts and preserves long/expensive histories.
-- 🔒 Deterministic session ID: hash of the full text of the first three messages (role + content).
+- 🔒 **Deterministic session ID**: hash of the full text of the first three messages (role + content).
-- 🛡️ Robust handling of cancellations and client disconnects to avoid slot state corruption.
+- 🛡️ **Robust handling** of cancellations and client disconnects to avoid slot state corruption.
-- 📡 Prefill progress monitoring: monitor SSH-tails llama-server logs and extracts progress (requires verbose server logs).
+- 📡 **Prefill progress monitoring**: monitor SSH-tails llama-server logs and extracts progress (requires verbose server logs).

 ### Requirements
-- Python 3.8+ with these common dependencies: `aiohttp`, `pyyaml`, `rich`, `requests`.
+- Python 3.8+ with common dependencies: `aiohttp`, `pyyaml`, `rich`, `requests`.
 - A running `llama-server` (llama.cpp server) reachable from the proxy.
 - For Prefill progress monitoring: start `llama-server` with verbose logs (`-lv 4`) and redirect logs to a file accessible via SSH from the machine running the monitor.
 - If you use `--kv-unified` on the server, it is strongly recommended to add `--cache-ram 0` to avoid server memory-level cache silently clearing GPU KV pools (which can cause desyncs).